-Contents: Information about active databases
+Information about active databases

 Index: applIndex, rdbmsDbIndex

-Scope of a row: One active database
+One active database

 This table does not provide information about an active database if one of the dbspaces for the database is down.
-(The rdbmsRelState MIB object for each database in rdbmsRelTable indicates whether or not a database is active and whether or not one of its dbspaces is down.)
+(The rdbmsRelState MIB object for each database in rdbmsRelTable indicates whether a database is active and whether one of its dbspaces is down.)